Thursday, 30 January 2025

 Arrow Lake-S refresh uncertain

 The lack of significant updates to the core configuration or clock speeds suggests Intel’s decision might make sense.
 In desktop PCs, NPUs are less important than lightweight laptops, where AI workloads are more commonly offloaded.
 Desktops often have powerful discrete graphics cards, which can handle those tasks better.
-Without other major improvements, such as performance boosts in or general tasks, the Arrow Lake-S refresh might not have brought much to the table for most users.
+Without other major improvements, such as performance boosts in gaming or general tasks, the Arrow Lake-S refresh might not have brought much to the table for most users.

 This raises an important point: if Intel cancels the Arrow Lake-S refresh, the new LGA1851 socket might only be used for one generation of processors.
 Intel’s next desktop CPU line, Nova Lake, was initially thought to require a new socket and isn’t expected until at least 2026.
 If this is the case, it could leave Intel with a significant two-year gap between processor generations for desktops.